 It is important to know this because my method of killing tent caterpillars works the best when they are all in the nest together!

-The last stage of the caterpillars life they leave each other to find a place to form their own cocoon.
+In the last stage of the caterpillar’s life they leave each other to find a place to form their own cocoon.
 After forming a cocoon the moths will hatch in about 2 weeks time.

 Now that you know the life-cycle of the tent caterpillar it makes much easier to control.